CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

-The small ozone layer on top of the stratosphere is crucial for human survival as it absorbs the ultraviolet radiations coming from the sun which are very harmful to humans.
+The small ozone layer on top of the stratosphere is crucial for human survival as it absorbs the ultraviolet radiation coming from the sun, which is very harmful to humans.

 Answer the following questions